alexgriff/Loops-with-Objects-Code-Along-and-Challenge/README.md

 ![bubble part](https://s3.amazonaws.com/upperline/curriculum-assets/p5js/bubble-part.gif)

 Try it on your own before looking at the finished code below.
+You may need to use multiple conditionals.

 ```javascript
 for(var i = 0; i < bubbles.length; i++) {